-Any changes you make in your study plan including but not limited to leaving early, extending your stay, late course withdrawals, etc. must be relayed directly from you to the Office of Global Engagement.
+Any changes you make in your study plan including but not limited to leaving early, extending your stay, late course withdrawals, etc. must be relayed directly from you to the Drexel Study Abroad Office.
 This will ensure that any issues that arise are dealt with in a timely manner.
-If you intend to graduate a term earlier than originally planned, it's imperative that you inform your education abroad advisor.
+If you intend to graduate a term earlier than originally planned, it's imperative that you inform your study abroad advisor.